Guide To Helping a Teenager With a Mental Illness

 Sometimes it can be difficult to differentiate mental illness from just a teenager being moody and going through regular hormonal changes.
 That’s why it is crucial to keep an eye on the patterns and behaviors of your teenagers and be on the lookout for any, particularly strange or atypical behaviors.

-While substance use is not the only disorder that occurs at the same time as mental health disorders, it is the most common.
-However, different mental health disorders can occur together, such as anxiety or depression.
+Different mental health disorders can occur together, such as anxiety or depression.
 Additionally, mental health disorders can overlap with physical health disorders such as depression and diabetes.
 Symptoms of mental health disorders can also be similar to other conditions.

 It is always important to keep an open line of communication with your teen.
 Not only will that allow you to express any concerns you may have with the way they have been behaving, but it will also increase the chances that they might come to you if they are feeling different.